OCR-D/ocrd-website/site/en/workflows.md

 ### Step 2: Cropping

-In this processing step a document image is taken as input and the page content area only is cropped/selected (i.e. noise around the page content area is removed).
+In this processing step, a document image is taken as input and the page is cropped to the content area only (i.e. without noise at the margins or facing pages) by marking the coordinates of the page frame.

 <table class="before-after">